What Is a SONIC Franchise?

 SONIC sets itself apart from QSR franchises in our method of purchasing to keep costs down.
 Every step of the purchasing process is closely monitored to ensure that SONIC meets the regional demands and taste differentiations of customers.

 What does it cost to open a SONIC?

-The franchise fee for a single SONIC restaurant is $45,000, with a total investment for a traditional SONIC ranging from $865,000 to $3.64 million (excluding land).
+The franchise fee for a single SONIC restaurant is between $22,500 and $45,000, with a total investment for a traditional SONIC ranging from $865,000 to $3.64 million (excluding land).
 The net worth of a partner can be used toward the total net worth/liquidity requirements.
 The term of a traditional SONIC franchise is 20 years, plus a 10-year renewal.

 “We are looking for franchisees who want to be part of a family-oriented culture with a can-do entrepreneurial attitude,” says President Claudia San Pedro.